History of Santa Susana Pass

 The Spahn Ranch burned down in 1970 and nothing remains from the Manson days, but as you hike near the northern portion of this lollipop loop section of the hike, you’ll be close to the Family’s old hideout.

 Steer clear of any charismatic maniacs and ignore the side-trails leading down and you’ll close the loop at 3.4 miles.
-From there, head back to the trailhead the way you came in.
+From there, head back to the trailhead the way you came in and wrap up your day exploring the Santa Susana Pass.